lzivadinovic/ondrejov_internship_2019/README.md

 Idea is that because there is no obvious intensity gradient, primary component of SVD is not actually limb darkening but some small scale variation across image.
 This leads to adding some artifacts that are not related to limb darkening, so this method is not suitable for removing limb darkening near disk center.
 Better idea is to create limb darkening function for this specific filter using some curve $f(r,\lambda)$, where $r$ is distance from disk center, and find $r$ for every pixel and reduce it that way.

+## Wed 24 Jul 2019 04:35:32 PM CEST

+Quick memo: DONT FORGET TO FIX HEADER ON IMAGES ONCE YOU RUN ENHANCE!
+When running enhance, your images are upscaled by factor of 2, so crval1/2 and crpix1/2 changes acordingly